midtown-ai/glossary/glossary/t.md

  See also [T], [TF-IDF]

-# Term Frequency Inverse Document Frequency
+# Term Frequency Inverse Document Frequency Retrieval Model

-# TF-IDF
+# TF-IDF Retrieval Model

- TF-IDF stands for term frequency-inverse document frequency, and the tf-idf weight is a weight often used in information retrieval and text mining.
+ TF-IDF stands for term frequency-inverse document frequency, and the tf-idf weight is a weight often used in [information retrieval] and text mining.
 This weight is a statistical measure used to evaluate how important a word is to a document in a collection or corpus.
 The importance increases proportionally to the number of times a word appears in the document but is offset by the frequency of the word in the corpus.
 Variations of the tf-idf weighting scheme are often used by search engines as a central tool in scoring and ranking a document's relevance given a user query.
 One of the simplest ranking functions is computed by summing the tf-idf for each query term; many more sophisticated ranking functions are variants of this simple model.
 Tf-idf can be successfully used for stop-words filtering in various subject fields including text summarization and classification.
 Typically, the tf-idf weight is composed by two terms: the first computes the normalized Term Frequency (TF), aka. the number of times a word appears in a document, divided by the total number of words in that document; the second term is the Inverse Document Frequency (IDF), computed as the logarithm of the number of the documents in the corpus divided by the number of documents where the specific term appears.

  ![]( {{site.assets}}/t/tfidf.jpeg ){: width="100%"}

  More at:
   * [http://tfidf.com/](http://tfidf.com/)

- See also [T], [NLP], [Term Frequency Matrix]
+ See also [T], [NLP], [Retrieval Model], [Term Frequency Matrix]

 # Term Frequency Matrix